oryon-dominik/parseltongue/README.md

 ### Search algorithms

-I did some experiments with search-algorithms & implemented bubble, heap, merge, quick, selection & LSD-radix sort in python.
-You can see a nice [video](https://www.youtube.com/watch?v=kPRA0W1kECg) on how they work on YT.
+I did some experiments with the search-algorithms bubble, heap, merge, quick, selection & LSD-radix sort in python.
+You can see a nice [video](https://www.youtube.com/watch?v=kPRA0W1kECg) on how they work on YT or have a look at my implementation in the algorithms folder.

 ### pip upgrade all

-you can upgrade all packages inside your environment with a [little script](tools/pip_upgrade_all.py)
+you can upgrade all packages inside your environment with this [little script](tools/pip_upgrade_all.py)

-log:\
+## Log

-&nbsp;&nbsp;&nbsp;&nbsp;2019-07-12 - some search-algorithms
+&nbsp;&nbsp;&nbsp;&nbsp;2019-07-12 - added some search-algorithms

 you're welcome! :vulcan_salute: